6 days / 5 nights

-Discover the Pearl of the Mediterranean on this action-packed, small group adventure in Croatia and the Dalmatian Coast.
+Discover the Pearl of the Mediterranean on this action-packed vacation package as you join a small group Croatia Dalmatian Coast Adventure.
 Our expert guides can’t wait to share the hidden gems of one of Europe’s most overlooked wonders found in Croatia’s idyllic coves and vineyard-clad hillsides.
 Bike through charming villages, hike mountainous coastlines, paddle enchanting bays and explore dreamy, white-sand beaches before indulging in an intimate wine-tasting or private cooking class.
 Al fresco delights and a fairy-tale background of Gothic palaces make for a postcard-perfect scene on this all-inclusive Croatia vacation package.
 Throughout these full days, enjoy the best in regional accommodations and scrumptious fare as Austin’s signature touch of inspired, thoughtful service invites you to relax and fall in love with Croatia’s crystalline waters, picturesque harbor towns and fresh-off-the-boat seafood.
 Ziveli!

 - Marvel at Hvar Town’s magnificent Venetian Renaissance architecture

 - Sea kayak the peaceful waters around the Pakleni Otoci islands

 - Cruise by private boat to Korčula and bike the island’s vineyards and olive groves, admiring spectacular views of the Adriatic

 - Dig your toes into the sand in Lumbarda

 - Try your hand at a sweet and savory burek pastry (the breakfast of choice for farmers and fishermen) during a cooking class in the home of a local chef